Charles Aznavour discography

 This is a discography for Charles Aznavour.

-In a composer/singer/songwriter career spanning over 70 years, Charles Aznavour recorded more than 1,200 songs interpreted in nine languages.
-For himself and others, he has written or co-written more than 1,000 songs.
-He has sold 180 million records, appeared in more than 80 films and was voted Time magazine's entertainer of the 20th century, edging out Elvis and Bob Dylan.
+In a career as a composer/singer/songwriter that spanned over 70 years, Charles Aznavour recorded more than 1,200 songs interpreted in nine languages.
+He has written or co-written over 1,000 songs for himself and others.
+With 180 million records sold, he is one of the best-selling artists of all time.
+Additionally, he appeared in more than 80 films.
+Furthermore, he released 51 studio albums in French, as well as 41 albums in other languages such as English, Italian, Spanish, and German.
+He also released 23 live albums.

-In this article you will find all the French and international discography of Charles Aznavour, from his first 78 RPM made with Pierre Roche for the Polydor label, to his most recent CDs released on the EMI and Barclay Records labels.
+In this article, you will find the complete discography of Charles Aznavour, including his French and international releases.
+It covers his earliest 78 RPM recordings made with Pierre Roche for the Polydor label, as well as his most recent CDs released on the EMI and Barclay Records labels.

+Efforts are made to keep this article up to date, but the French version may have more recent information.
+Charles Aznavour's discography is constantly evolving with new releases, collaborations, and recordings.
+Regular updates are made, but it's advisable to check the French version for the latest information on his discography.